maxbrenner-ai/deep-reinforcement-learning-pseudo-libary/README.md

 # Reinforcement Learning Pseudo-Library

 This is an in-development sort-of-library for Reinforcement Learning.
-It is similar in style to keras-rl (https://github.com/matthiasplappert/keras-rl).
+It is similar in style to [keras-rl](https://github.com/matthiasplappert/keras-rl).
 Currently, it works with OpenAI's Gym (for environments) and Keras (for models).

 ## Dependencies:
 - Python >= 3.5